Vehicle Inspection Program – Facilities

 • issuing a vehicle inspection record of inspection and certificate

-All facilities completing inspections in the Vehicle Inspection Program are required to obtain and follow the FOM.
+All inspection facilities completing inspections in the Vehicle Inspection Program are required to obtain and follow the FOM.
 It is available for download on the Vehicle Inspection Program – Manuals page.

-Carrier Open or facilities inspecting vehicles not owned by the owning company require a Garage Licence for Commercial, Salvage and Out of Province Inspections.
+Carrier Open or inspection facilities inspecting vehicles not owned by the owning company require a Garage Licence for Commercial, Salvage and Out of Province Inspections.

 Salvage Inspections require an Autobody Licence in addition to a Garage Licence.
 More information on types of AMVIC Licences can be found at Automotive repair activities – AMVIC.